mauritssilvis/darts/cli/java/README.md

 ```

 Note that the minimum two-dart score in a double-out game is 3.
-Therefore, no checkouts are shown for the scores 1 and 2.
+Therefore, no checkouts are shown for scores 1 and 2.
 Furthermore, a two-dart four-point checkout is shown even if a one-dart checkout exists.
 With the fixed-throw mode, all possible checkouts for a given number of darts are found.